ChasingUX/jesse-site/source/work/community.md

 As a user, if I were to comment, I want to be notified if anyone replies.
 This is how most commenting platforms function, but our perspective is slightly different.
 We send notifications to a user if they are 'subscribed' to particular form of content.
 There are two ways a user can be 'subscribed' to an entity:

 1. If a user creates content (comment, question, answer, project) they are automatically subscribed to all replies (be it a answer or comment).
-2. A user manually subscribes to content by clickign the subscribe button.
+2. A user manually subscribes to content by clicking the subscribe button.

 {image of subscribe box checked on a tutorial or question}